 - 1. Applicable state and federal laws, rules, and regulations including, without limitation: - a.
 Titles XIX and XXI of the Social Security Act and implementing regulations; - b.
-Other federal laws and regulations governing the delivery of health care funded in whole or in part by federal funds, for example, 42 U.S.C. § 1320c-5; - c.
-All state laws and rules applicable to Medicaid generally and to Acute Crisis Unit services specifically; - d.
+Other federal laws and regulations governing the delivery of health care funded in whole or in part by federal funds, for example, 42 U.S.C. § 1320c-5;

+- C. All state laws and rules applicable to Medicaid generally and to Crisis Stabilization Unit services specifically; - d.
 Title VI of the Civil Rights Act of 1964 as amended, and implementing regulations; - e.
-The Americans With Disabilities Act, as amended, and implementing regulations: - f.
-The Health Insurance Portability and Accountability Act ("HIPAA"), as amended, and implanting regulations. - "Crisis intervention" means an immediately available service to meet the psychological, physiological and environmental needs of individuals who are experiencing a mental health and/or substance abuse crisis. - "Crisis stabilization" means emergency psychiatric and substance abuse services for the resolution of crisis situations and may include placement of an individual in a protective environment, basic supportive care, and medical assessment and referral. - "Critical incident" means an occurrence or set of events inconsistent with the routine operation of the facility, or the routine care of a client.
-Critical incidents specifically include but are not necessarily limited to the following: adverse drug events; self-destructive behavior; deaths and injuries to clients, staff and visitors; medication errors; clients that are absent without leave (AWOL); neglect or abuse of a client; fire; unauthorized disclosure of information; damage to or theft of property belonging to a clients or the facility; other unexpected occurrences; or events potentially subject to litigation.
+The Americans With Disabilities Act, as amended, and implementing regulations; - f.
+The Health Insurance Portability and Accountability Act ("HIPAA"), as amended, and implanting regulations.

+"Crisis intervention" means an immediately available service to meet the psychological, physiological and environmental needs of individuals who are experiencing a mental health and/or substance abuse crisis.

+"Crisis stabilization" means emergency psychiatric and substance abuse services for the resolution of crisis situations and may include placement of an individual in a protective environment, basic supportive care, and medical assessment and referral.

+"Critical incident" means an occurrence or set of events inconsistent with the routine operation of the facility, or the routine care of a client.
+Critical incidents specifically include but are not necessarily limited to the following: adverse drug events; self- destructive behavior; deaths and injuries to clients, staff and visitors; medication errors; clients that are absent without leave (AWOL); neglect or abuse of a client; fire; unauthorized disclosure of information; damage to or theft of property belonging to a clients or the facility; other unexpected occurrences; or events potentially subject to litigation.
 A critical incident may involve multiple individuals or results.

-- "Emergency examination" For adults: means the examination of a person who appears to be a mentally ill person, an alcohol-dependent person, or drug-dependent person and a person requiring treatment, and whose condition is such that it appears that emergency detention may be warranted, by a licensed mental health professional to determine if emergency detention of the person is warranted.
-The examination must occur within twelve (12) hours of being taken into protective custody. - "DHS" means the Arkansas Department of Human Services Division of Behavioral Health Services. - "Deficiency" means an item or area of noncompliance. - "DHS" means the Arkansas Department of Human Services. - "Initial Assessment" means examination of current and recent behaviors and symptoms of an individual who appears to be mentally ill or substance dependent. - "Intervention plan" means a description of services to be provided in response to the presenting crisis situation that incorporates the identified problem(s), strengths, abilities, needs and preferences of the individual served. - "Licensed mental health professional" or "LMHP" as defined. - "Linkage services" means the communication and coordination with other service providers that assure timely appropriate referrals between the Acute Crisis Unit and other providers. - "Mental health professional" or "MHP" means a person who possesses an Arkansas license to provide clinical behavioral health care.
-The license must be in good standing and not subject to any adverse license action. - "Minor" means any person under eighteen (18) years of age. - "Performance Improvement" or "PI" means an approach to the continuous study and improvement of the processes of providing health care services to meet the needs of clients and others.
-Synonyms, and near synonyms include continuous performance improvement, continuous improvement, organization-wide performance improvement and total quality management. - "Persons with special needs" means any persons with a condition which is considered a disability or impairment under the "American with Disabilities Act of 1990" including, but not limited to the deaf/hearing impaired, visually impaired, physically disabled, developmentally disabled, persons with disabling illness, persons with mental illness and/or substance abuse disorders.
-See "Americans with Disabilities Handbook."
+"Emergency examination" means the examination of a person who appears to be a mentally ill person, an alcohol-dependent person, or drug-dependent person and a person requiring treatment, and whose condition is such that it appears that emergency detention may be warranted, by a licensed mental health professional to determine if emergency detention of the person is warranted.
+The examination must occur within twelve (12) hours of being taken into protective custody.

-published by U.S. Equal Employment Opportunity Commission and U.S. Department of Justice.
+"Initial Assessment" means examination of current and recent behaviors and symptoms of an individual who appears to be mentally ill or substance dependent.

+"Intervention plan" means a description of services to be provided in response to the presenting crisis situation that incorporates the identified problem(s), strengths, abilities, needs and preferences of the individual served.

+"Licensed mental health professional" or "LMHP" as defined.

+"Linkage services" means the communication and coordination with other service providers that assure timely appropriate referrals between the Crisis Stabilization Unit and other providers.

+"Mental health professional" or "MHP" means a person who possesses an Arkansas license to provide clinical behavioral health care.
+The license must be in good standing and not subject to any adverse license action.